Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon RX 470 4GB should theoretically perform a bit faster than the Radeon R9 380 4G overall. (explain)
+Memory BandwidthPerformance-wise, the Radeon RX 470 4GB should theoretically be a small bit superior to the Radeon R9 380 4G in general. (explain)

-Texel RateThe Radeon RX 470 4GB will be a bit (more or less 9%) more effective at AF than the Radeon R9 380 4G. (explain)
+Texel RateThe Radeon RX 470 4GB is just a bit (approximately 9%) better at AF than the Radeon R9 380 4G. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison